Furniture Glossary®

 Bar Cart:

-A small structure on wheels, usually similar to a table with shelves, outfitted for serving drinks or storing drink essentials.
+A bar cart, sometimes called a kitchen cart, is a small structure on wheels, usually similar to a table with shelves, outfitted for serving drinks or storing drink essentials.

 Buffet: